bintulab/HT-recruit-Analyze/README.md

 `(HTrec3)` should appear on the command line

-If first time, finish installations into your environment with `pip`:
+If this is the first time using the environment, finish installations into your environment with `pip`:

 `pip install pysam HTSeq`